utwente-db/DAB/misc/calls.md

 Returns a JSON object with the id, email, and role of the user.
 Useful for debugging and unit testing.
 If the user is not logged in, returns a 404.

+## /dump/<pk>

+Returns a sql dump of the database corresponding to the specified id.
+Note that the content type is application/sql and that most browsers will see it as a file to be downloaded; a simple link with `target="_blank"` would suffice for the front-end.

+Only accepts get.
+Permissions:

+Teachers and above: allowed for any.
+Students: allowed their own.

 ## TABLE: studentdatabases

 ### /studentdatabases/